vitrivr/vitrivr-ng/README.md

 For setup information, consult our [Wiki](https://github.com/vitrivr/vitrivr-ng/wiki)

+## Development server

+From the project folder, run `ng serve` to start a development server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+If you wish to prevent automatic reloading, run `ng serve --live-reload=false`

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

 ## OpenAPI

 ### Cineast API

+Note: this section is only relevant if you've made changes to the Cineast API and need to udpate the OpenAPI bindings.

 In order to update / generate the OpenApi stubs and data model, run the following command while [Cineast](https://github.com/vitrivr/cineast) is running and having the OpenApi serving enabled (config option `"enableLiveDoc": "true"` )

 `npm run gen-api`